Do arts, history, science, archaeology, and humanities fascinate you?

 It takes around 5 to 10 years on average to land a position as a museum curator in Australia.

-In most cases, you would require about 6 years of school and 3 to 5 years of experience to fulfill the minimum eligibility qualifications for a museum curator role.
+In most cases, it takes about six years of school and 3 to 5 years of work experience to fulfil the minimum eligibility qualifications to become a museum curator.

 8. Relevant Certifications For Museum Curators in Australia